TotallySly/003.-OWN-PROJECT--hangman--python/README.md

 #### In Game Play (Incorrect)

   - After the user makes inputs a guess, a list of guessed letters is shown to the user.
 This allows the user to see which letters they have guessed throughout the game.
-This is displayed with the letter is NOT in the word.
+This is displayed if the letter is NOT in the word.

   - The amount of lives left is displayed.